tugberk92/alpaca/README.md

 # alpaca
-To compile simply run
+To compile  run
+> mkdir bin
+> mkdir bin/evrecs
+> mkdir bin/outputs
 > make

 which will create the alpaca executable in the bin directory as well as the object files in the obj directory.

-After compilation, the alpaca executable can then be run in the bin directory, using the input.DAT file to adjust the input parameters by
+After compilation,
+> python -i FairShip/python/makeAlPACAEvents.py

-> ./alpaca < input.DAT
+> main()